 The easiest way to give your dog a pill is to hide the pill in food.
-This usually works best if you hide it in a special treat such as a small amount of canned dog food, peanut butter or cottage cheese.
+This usually works best if you hide it in a special treat such as a small amount of canned dog food, peanut butter, or cheese.
+Soft treats are also available that can be used to hide the pill by molding the treat around it (e.g., Pill Pockets™).
 To ensure that your dog swallows the pill, you should hand feed the medicated piece of food or treat rather than offering it in a large portion that the dog may not completely consume.

 Some dogs may spit out the pill, so it is important to watch your pet after administering the medication.
 Frequently, people find a pile of pills behind a bed or couch when dealing with a particularly clever pet!

 If your dog persists in spitting out the pills or if dietary restrictions prevent you from hiding the pills in an appealing treat, you will need to administer the pill directly into your dog's mouth.
 Make sure that you have carefully read the prescription label and understand the dosing instructions.

 Follow these steps when administering a pill to your dog:

 - Place your dog in a safe and comfortable area where he can be easily handled.
 Have the pill ready and easily accessible.